How Many Stair Lights Do You Need? A Simple Formula for Safe, Even Lighting - Flyachilles

 Lumens and Kelvin - FlyAchilles

-Use 100–150 lumens per stair light with warm white (2700–3000K) for a cozy feel or neutral white (3500K) for clarity.
-Avoid harsh blue light that can create glare.
+For indoor residential stairs, 100–150 lumens per light is the sweet spot.
+Go with warm white (2700–3000K) for a cozy, welcoming feel, or neutral white (3500K) if you want maximum clarity.

 1. Lumens and Stair Type